 This post may contain affiliate links.

-When I found out I was pregnant with baby #2, I knew that we were going to have to find ways to make sure that our daughter, Peyton, felt included with a new sibling.
+When I found out I was pregnant with my second child, I knew that we were going to have to find ways to make sure that my first child felt included with a new sibling.

 Another task we gave her was to bring in Gage’s bottle and get him a bib and burp cloth.
 Either my husband or I would make up the bottle and then Peyton was in charge of bringing it to us and getting a bib and burp cloth for us.
 She loved it!

 I’d also let her help me with little chores around the house – she’d fill my k-cup coffee rack, help put away silverware and plastic cups from the dishwasher, help me set the table for dinner and even help me change the laundry.